 - Massage.
 Rubbing the corners of your, or your baby's, eyes twice a day can release fluid and open up the tissue that covers the tear ducts.

 - Tear duct probing.
-If a tear duct doesn't open on its own by your baby's first birthday, the doctor can place a thin probe into the puncta to remove the tissue covering the duct.
+If a tear duct doesn't open on its own by your baby's first birthday, the doctor can place a thin probe into the puncta to open the tissue covering the duct.

 - Balloon catheter dilation.
 The doctor threads a thin tube called a catheter into the tear duct.
 A pump inflates a balloon at the end of the tube to widen the duct.